neondatabase/website/content/docs/introduction/usage-metrics.md

 - **Free Plan**: This plan includes 191.9 compute hours per month, and you can use up to 5 of those compute hours with non-default branches, in case you want to use Neon's branching feature.
 Why 191.9?
 This is enough compute hours to provide 24/7 availability on a 0.25 vCPU compute (our smallest compute size) on your default branch.
 The math works like this: An average month has about 770 hours.
 A 0.25 vCPU compute uses 1/4 compute hours per hour, which works out to 180 compute hours per month if you run the 0.25 vCPU compute non-stop.
 The 11.9 additional compute hours per month are a little extra that we've added on top for good measure.
 You can enable autoscaling on the Free Plan to allow your compute to scale up to 2 vCPU, but please be careful not to use up all of your 191.5 compute hours before the end of the month.
 - **Launch Plan**: This plan includes 300 compute hours (1,200 active hours on a 0.25 vCPU compute) total per month for all computes in all projects.
 Beyond 300 compute hours, you are billed for compute hours at $0.16 per hour.
 - **Scale Plan**: This plan includes 750 compute hours (3000 active hours on a 0.25 vCPU compute) total per month for all computes in all projects.
 Beyond 750 compute hours, you are billed an extra $0.16 per additional hour.
-- **Business Plan**: This plan inclues 1000 compute hours total per month for all computes in all projects.
+- **Business Plan**: This plan inclues 1000 compute hours (4000 active hours on a 0.24 vCPU compute) total per month for all computes in all projects.
 Beyond 1000 compute hours, you are billed an extra $0.16 per additional hour.

 </details>